AJ Designer

 How It Works

 Subtracting fractions follows the same process as adding them.
 Find the LCM of the denominators to create a common denominator, convert each fraction, subtract the numerators, then simplify the result using the GCD.
+If the second fraction is larger than the first, the answer will be negative.

 Example Problem